 You will also need to make a list of any medical conditions you have and the medications you take for them.
 Some hair loss clinics may ask you to bring along your medication, so your physician can see what you are taking.
 Remember that medication also includes vitamins and supplements.

 They may also want to carry out some trichology tests, but this is unlikely to happen at your initial consultation.
-Future tests may include blood tests, scalp biopsies and light microscopies.
-A scalp biopsy involves scraping samples from the skin or from a few hairs plucked at the roots.
-A light microscopy involves using a special instrument to examine hairs trimmed at their bases.
+Future tests may include hair loss blood tests, scalp biopsies, and light microscopies.
+A scalp biopsy involves scraping samples from the skin or a few hairs plucked at the roots.
+Light microscopy involves using a special instrument to examine hairs trimmed at their bases.
 Your trichologist will discuss these tests with you beforehand.

 After the tests have been carried out, your trichologist will be able to give you a diagnosis and advise you on the best course of action.
 Some people will be candidates for hair transplants, whereas others will be better suited to other forms of hair loss treatment.
 In the meantime, they may be able to recommend products for assisting hair regrowth, such as shampoos and conditioners.

 No matter what’s causing it, an experienced hair loss consultant can diagnose and suggest treatment for your hair loss.
-At the Wimpole Clinic, we have more than 45 years’ experience of helping people restore their hair.
+At the Wimpole Clinic, we have more than 45 years experience of in helping people restore their hair.
 Book a free consultation with our trichology team today.